4 Proven Supplements to Reduce High Cortisol Levels

-Because of this, claims of its “nootropic”, aka. brain boosting effects have been made thorough the years.
+Because of this, claims of its “nootropic”, aka. brain-boosting effects have been made through the years.
 Interestingly enough, there’s a lot of research suggesting that PS supplementation can improve cognitive performance (study, study, study), so much so, that even the FDA has granted phosphatidylserine a qualified health claim to freely state that “consumption of phosphatidylserine may reduce the risk of dementia and cognitive dysfunction in the elderly”.
-That’s something not many supplements get to have…
+That’s something not many supplements get to have.

 Well first off, phosphatidylserine supplementation has been well-documented to improve athletic performance by reducing the oxidative stress of exercise (study, study, study).
 Secondly, there’s evidence that PS supplementation can blunt cortisol in a dose-dependent manner, while also increasing the exercise-induced rise in testosterone (study, study).
 The latter study concludes that phosphatidylserine supplementation creates a “desirable hormonal balance for athletes that might attenuate the physiological deterioration accompanied with overtraining”

-Ashwagandgha (Withania Somnifera) is an Indian herb commonly referred to as “adaptogen” (a term coined by Russian scientist to describe a compound that helps the body adapt to stress related stimuli).
+Ashwagandha (Withania Somnifera) is an Indian herb commonly referred to as “adaptogen” (a term coined by the Russian scientist to describe a compound that helps the body adapt to stress-related stimuli).

 In reality, ashwagandha will not turn you into a powerful horse-man (fortunately), though there’s still some interesting scientific evidence on its effects on testosterone and cortisol levels.

-For instance, a randomized double-blind study using 300mg/day of a standardized water extract of the adhwagandha roots called “KSM-66”, noted a significant 27% reduction in serum cortisol levels, along with self-reported reduction of anxiety and mental-stress.
+For instance, a randomized double-blind study using 300mg/day of a standardized water extract of the ashwagandha roots called “KSM-66”, noted a significant 27% reduction in serum cortisol levels, along with the self-reported reduction of anxiety and mental stress.